Architecture of Helsinki | Finnair Finland

 The building is open to the public and visitors can observe plenary sessions or join a free 45-minute guided tour.
 Conditions apply, so please check here for details.

-Oodi Central Library: a modern form for a timeless function
+Oodi Central Library: modern architecture, timeless function

 From the steps of the parliament building, you can see the flowing timber façade of Oodi behind Helsinki’s Kansalaistori (Citizens’ Square).
 Designed by ALA Architects, the city’s new central library opened its doors to the public at the end of 2018.